dannsam/xenko-docs/manual/graphics/graphics-compositor/index.md

 # Graphics Compositor editor

+>[!Note]
+>This section is under construction, and will be updated soon.

 The Graphics Compositor editor displays the different layers of your graphics pipeline visually.

-# Open the Graphics Compositor editor
+## Open the Graphics Compositor editor

 In the **asset view** (in the bottom pane by default), double-click the **Graphics Compositor**.